adrelanos/aeternity-wiki/Understanding-Aeternity.md

 An Oracle is a node that verifies transactions.

+# What is State Channels?
+State channel are most interesting differential part of Æternity.
+Basic principle is that only affected party should know about  transection.
+On Æternity, the only state update that can be settled on the block chain is a transfer of aeon, and transaction parties already deposited in to channel.
+This makes all channel independent from each other.
+For more information refer to [State Channel](http://www.jeffcoleman.ca/state-channels/)

 # How does Æternity work?
 (Highlevel, also describe the proof system, state channels):